-With both the KP-4016 and KP-5032 there are three (3) tiers to each keypanel's keypad: Primary Mode, SHIFT Mode, and Dial Mode.
+With the DKP-4016/4016W there are three (3) tiers to the keypad: Primary Mode, SHIFT Mode, and Dial Mode.

 Primary Mode

 Primary Mode is used for the most common keypanel functions, such as CLR, SEL, and accessing the Main menu.
 There are no special keypad sequences to use these functions.